Ten unusual and mostly unknown facts about South Africa

 - African Penguins are becoming an endangered breed, with only 55 000 left to date, compared to the 200 000 that were around in the early 2000’s.

-- The Sahara desert is growing at a rate of ½ mile each year, and is currently larger than the entire continent of the USA.
+- The Sahara desert is growing at a rate of ½ mile each year, and is currently larger than the United States of America.
 (The land mass of the Sahara desert is larger than the USA but overall the USA is bigger than the Sahara).